linhbuimai/tour-of-beam/docs/ptransform_02_core.md

 #### Intro to `ParDo`

 `ParDo` is similar to map phase in `map-shuffle-reduce`-style algorithm.
+(ParDo means parallel do function)

 A `ParDo` transform considers each element in the input `PCollection`, performs processing function (`process`) on that element, then emits zero, one, or multiple elements to an output `PCollection`.